» Spanish Speaking Recipient Coordinator

-We are hiring a development assistant.
+We are hiring a Spanish-speaking recipient coordinator for our work with no-cost grocery programs.
 Information about how to apply and the job description are below:

 How to Apply

 Email Your Resume and THIS APPLICATION to: [email protected] by September 24th at 5pm.

 We look forward to reviewing your submission.
 We will be in touch about the interview process.

 Position Start Date: October 3 2017